Milan Tourist Attractions - World Guide to Milan

 The Palazzo Litta was built in 1648 for Count Bartolomeo Arese by Francesco Maria Richini.
 Around 100 years later the interior was updated and also the pink facade was added by the heirs, the Litta Visconti Arese.
 The palace is highly regarded and widely believed to be one of the most beautiful examples of 18th-century architecture in the region.
 Highlights include many stunning rooms, a typical 17th-century courtyard, a grand staircase decorated with marble and also a room that still has original 18th-century wallpaper.
 Since 1905, the palace has housed the State Railways offices.

-Milan Tourist Attractions: Fiera di Milano (Trade Fair) - Largo Domodossola 1, Milan, Italy
+Fiera di Milano (Trade Fair)

 Tel: +39 02 499 71

 Founded in 1920, the Trade Fair was set up in Milan to help boost the domestic market in postwar Italy.
 Originally there were a number of pavilions and buildings, many of which were destroyed in the second world war, although some Art Nouveau buildings are still standing and in good condition.
 Since 1985, the Milan Trade Fair has become an important exhibition centre, one of the leading facilities in Europe, and now hosts a large number of specialist international shows.
-Each year the Fiera di Milano attracts almost 3 million visitors and over 30,000 exhibitors.
+Each year the Fiera di Milano attracts almost three million visitors and over 30,000 exhibitors.

-Milan Tourist Attractions: Conservatorio di Musica Giuseppe Verdi - Via Conservatorio 12, Milan, Italy
+Conservatorio di Musica Giuseppe Verdi

 The Giuseppe Verdi Music Conservatory in south-east Milan was founded in 1808 and over the years many important musicians and composers have studied here, although Verdi himself was actually refused admission when he was young.
 It also houses an interesting collection of musical instruments, an impressive library with over 30,000 books and almost 500,000 pieces of music.

-Milan Tourist Attractions: Palazzo di Guistizia - Corsa di Porta Vittoria, Milan, Italy
+Address: Corsa di Porta Vittoria, Milan, Italy

 The Palazzo di Guistizia was built between 1932 to 1940 in south-east Milan and is home to the Milan Law Courts, notorial Acts Archive, 1,200 rooms, 65 law courts and also some contemporary works of art.
 In the early 1990s the building was very much in the headlines because of the Mani Pulite (clean hands) corruption inquests, which actually had a great influence on the face of Italian Politics.

-Milan Tourist Attractions: Palazzo Isimbardi - Corso Monforte 35, Milan, Italy
+Address: Corso Monforte 35, Milan, Italy

 Tel: +39 02 7740 2973